-- Causes severe hemorrhages, or nerve, muscle, or tendon damage. - Involves an internal organ. - Involves second- or third-degree burns, or any burns affecting more than five percent of the body surface.
+- Requires hospitalization for more than 48 hours within 7 days of the event; - Results in a fracture of any bone (except simple fractures of fingers, toes, or nose); - Causes severe hemorrhages, or nerve, muscle, or tendon damage; - Involves an internal organ; or - Involves second- or third-degree burns, or any burns affecting more than five percent of the body surface.

-For bus and other non-rail events, if an individual seeks medical care several hours after an event or in the days following an event, that individual is not reportable as an injury.
+For Bus and other non-rail events, if an individual seeks medical care several hours after an event or in the days following an event, that individual is not reportable as an injury.
 A reportable injury requires that the individual receive medical attention at a location other than the location at which the event occurred.
 This distinction serves to exclude minor first aid or other minor medical assistance received at the scene.

-Table 4 presents MBTA's total number of reportable9 injuries, and average rate of reportable injuries per 1,000,000 revenue miles traveled over the past three years.
-The performance target for MBTA's CY2021 is set using a 5% reduction in the rate of reportable injuries per revenue miles traveled.
+Table 4 presents MBTA's average number of reportable8 injuries, and average rate of reportable injuries per 1,000,000 revenue miles traveled over the past three years.
+The performance target for MBTA's CY2022 is set using a 2% reduction in the average rate of reportable injuries per revenue miles traveled.

 Injury Performance Targets

-Mode Three-Year Total Number of Reportable Injuries 10 Performance Target Count for CY2021 Rate per 1 Million Vehicle Revenue Miles Performance Target Rate for CY2021
+Mode Three-Year Average Total Number of Reportable Injuries 9 Performance Target Count for CY2021 Performance Target Count for CY2022 Three-Year Average Rate per 1 Million Vehicle Revenue Miles Performance Target Rate for CY2021 Performance Target Rate for CY2022

-Heavy Rail 698 221 9.95 9.45
+Heavy Rail 199 221 195 8.62 9.45 8.46

-Light Rail 317 100 18.16 17.25
+Light Rail 86 100 84 15.00 17.25 14.70

-Bus 1,159 367 16.31 15.50
+Bus 330 367 324 14.29 15.5 14.00

-The RIDE 120 36 2.43 2.30
+The RIDE 27 36 27 1.95 2.3 1.91

-Table 4: Injury Safety Performance Target
+Table 4: Injury Safety Performance Targets

-MBTA safety committees (e.g. Bus Accident Reduction Committee (BARC)) continually meet to identify trends and analyze data to support injury reduction.
-Through Occupational Health and Safety (OHS) initiatives in the workplace, MBTA invests significant resources in employee health and safety.11
+MBTA safety committees (e.g., Data Analysis Group (DAG)) continually meet to identify trends and analyze data to support injury reduction.
+Through Occupational Health and Safety (OHS) initiatives in the workplace, MBTA invests significant resources in employee health and safety.10